Geonovum/PDOK-NGR-documentatie/docs/downloaden.rst

 TODO: add bounding box query

 Next steps: visualising and publishing data
 ===========================================

-You can now load the vector file in a popular GIS pacakge for furhter analysis, load it in a PostGIS databasem, publish it to Mapbox or CartoDB, etc.
+You can now load the vector file in a popular GIS pacakge for furhter analysis, load it in a PostGIS database, publish it to Mapbox or CartoDB, etc.

 TODO examples